P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 ## What is this NPC\(WatchDog\)

-This NPC uses the API "[RandomUserGenerator](https://randomuser.me/)" by [@randomapi](https://twitter.com/randomapi) to call the player with a random username to interact with.
+The Watchdog calls the NPC with a random username using the API "[RandomUserGenerator](https://randomuser.me/)" by [@randomapi](https://twitter.com/randomapi).
-The skin is displayed randomly by referring to the UUID skin settting.
+The NPC skin is displayed randomly by referring to the UUID skin settting.

 ## Config settings